AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-mahout-linux-mac.md

     Press **Ctrl-X**, **Y**, and finally **Enter** to save the data.

-4. Use the following command to make the file executable:

-    ```bash
-    chmod +x show_recommendations.py
-    ```

-5. Run the Python script.
+4. Run the Python script.
 The following command assumes you are in the directory where all the files were downloaded:

     ```bash
-    ./show_recommendations.py 4 user-ratings.txt moviedb.txt recommendations.txt
+    python show_recommendations.py 4 user-ratings.txt moviedb.txt recommendations.txt
     ```

     This command looks at the recommendations generated for user ID 4.